huiyuxie/huiyuxie.github.io/index.md

 # GSoC 2023 Blog

-Welcome to the GSoC 2023 Blog!
+Welcome to the [GSoC 2023 Blog](https://huiyuxie.github.io/)!
 Here, we'll share insights and updates about [Google Summer of Code 2023](https://summerofcode.withgoogle.com/) and our project's development journey.
 Stay tuned for the latest on our progress and experiences in this wonderful program!

 ### About Developer

 ~~~
 <div class="row">
   <div class="container">
     <img class="left" src="/assets/me.png" width="150" height="150">
     <p>
-    This project is under the organization of Google and Julia.
-It conducts the gpu accelcetion for the Trixi.jl project.

     Huiyu(<a href="https://github.com/huiyuxie">@huiyuxie</a>) was selected as a contributor to initiate this project in GSoC 2023.
 She has a strong interest in GPU programming and harbors a love for mathematics and philosophy.
 She chose to continue her contribution to this project in her spare time.
     </p>
     <div style="clear: both"></div>